caas-team/GoKubeDownscaler/.github/ISSUE_TEMPLATE/1-general.md

 ---
-name: Issue Template
+name: General Issue
-about: Use this issue template for pointing out a general issue.
+about: Use this issue template for pointing out a general issue (be it a bug, a new feature, etc.).
 title: ""
 labels: ""
 assignees: ""